OwinoMichael/Synapse/README.md

 ## Key Engineering Highlights

-- **Event-Driven Architecture** — RabbitMQ decouples ingestion from processing, ensuring zero message loss during high-volatility events
+- **Event-Driven Architecture** — Kafka decouples ingestion from processing, ensuring zero message loss during high-volatility events
 - **Agentic AI System** — not just an API call; a reactive agent that decides *when* and *what* to analyze based on live market conditions
 - **Full-Stack Data Pipeline** — raw blockchain/WebSocket data flows through to a polished, real-time UI with no polling